 Q. I haven’t heard from my spouse for years – I don’t even know where they live – can I get a divorce?

-A. You can get a divorce yes – but first off we need to trace your partner.
-Remember they always have to be served with the divorce petition.
+A. You can get a divorce yes – but first off we need to try to trace your partner.
+Remember they have to be served with the divorce petition.
 We have ways of tracing people.
-If we still can’t find them despite our best efforts then we need to satisfy a Judge that we have done everything possible and ask the court to permit the divorce to go ahead despite not finding your spouse.
-In a situation like this you will most likely need a solicitor to help you unless you really know what you are doing.
-Call us to discuss.
+If we still can’t find them despite our best efforts then there are ways to satisfy a Judge that we have done everything possible and ask the court to permit the divorce to go ahead despite not finding your spouse.

 Q. I have not heard from my spouse for years – is it possible that we are divorced and I don’t know about it?